 Sleep came much easier that night.
 Body and mind returning to form.
 Flirting fingers that could at last find and tease the right spots and exposing releases of eroticism that helped me get ready for the following day.
 Dreams were kind to me that night, flowing from one state to the other without any nightmarish elements.
 Parts of them were the repeats of earlier moments, but best of all was the feeling of me penetrating the flesh of the man who had taken me, raped me, in a slow and agonizingly perfect thrust.
 In those distorted colors of the mind, the red blood was flaming bright, shining and glowing where it oozed.
 And it did with almost impressive vigor.

 First over my fingers, all the way down my hand, perfectly following the skin.
 Staying within the lines.
 The blood was thick and sticky, warm and welcome.
-It made me realize that I never did anything with the blood itself, as it was, like sperm, just a by-product of the process of procreation.
+It made me realize that I never did anything with the blood itself.
+As it was, like sperm, just a by-product of the process of procreation.
 From my hands it flowed over my arms, parting hesitantly to the ground from my elbows in separate drops.
-On the ground formed pool of living lava, glowing fiercely and changing the light and dark in the scene.
+On the ground forming a pool of living lava, glowing fiercely and changing the light and dark in the scene.

 It was a nice dream.